kongo2002/statser/README.md

 ### Docker

-You may also use the pre-built docker image in order to quickly get up and
+You can also use the pre-built [docker image](https://hub.docker.com/r/kongo2002/statser/) in order to quickly get up and running:
-running:

     $ docker pull kongo2002/statser

+On your local machine you may want to start the container with `-P` or expose the container's ports on your host machine:

+    $ docker run -d -p 8080:8080 -p 2003:2003 -p 8125:8125/udp kongo2002/statser

 ### Quickstart